Pseudo-K\"ahler structure on the $\mathrm{SL}(3,\mathbb{R})$-Hitchin component and Goldman symplectic form: Abstract

 \section{Abstract}

-The aim of this paper is to show the existence and give an explicit description of a pseudo-Riemannian metric and a symplectic form on the $\PSL(3,\R)$-Hitchin component, both compatible with Labourie and Loftin's complex structure.
+The aim of this paper is to show the existence and give an explicit description of a pseudo-Riemannian metric and a symplectic form on the $\SL(3,\R)$-Hitchin component, both compatible with Labourie and Loftin's complex structure.
 In particular, they give rise to a mapping class group invariant pseudo-K\"ahler structure on a neighborhood of the Fuchsian locus, which restricts to a multiple of the Weil-Petersson metric on Teichm\"uller space.
-Finally, generalizing a previous result in the case of the torus, we prove the existence of an Hamiltonian $S^1$-action.
+By comparing our symplectic form with Goldman's $\ome_G$, we prove that the pair $(\ome_G, \i)$ cannot define a K\"ahler structure on the Hitchin component.